mennoboer/menpro/README.md

 *   Bug: When no DNS-zones have been added, datagrid is visible and throws an exception
 *   PHP for CLI with easy-to-switch versions using php -v [index] (use "php" command to list available versions)
-*   Enlarged confirm- and textdialogs
+*   Enlarged confirm- and text-dialogs

 ---

 #### 1.2.4 (20-01-2016)

-*   MenPro-DNS will find the longest match when using a wildcard instead of the first match, e.g. *.test.nl will have a lower priority than *.sub.test.nl on matching
+*   MenPro-DNS will find the longest match when using a wildcard instead of the first match, e.g. *.test.com will have a lower priority than *.sub.test.com when both are matched
 *   Bug: MenPro crashes when adding a new vhost

 ---